ibidem/mjolnir-cfs/+Docs/-05-Composer-Integration.md

 First of all you may load and use any composer compatible projects.
-It is not recommended to configure them as modules; they should be used via namespace resolution only (so that they are handled by composer only).
+It is not recommended to configure them as modules; they should be used via the namespace resolution only (so that they are handled by composer only).

 Modules, as previously described, are PSR-0 *compatible*, so as long as there